wfischer1/decodevin/docs/gettingstarted/GettingStarted.md

 ![](ApplicationCreated.png)

-Click on "Go to Overview"
+Click on "Continue to Overview"

 You should see a screen like the following: